 Just before this report came out, an FBI study said that the decade long declination in crime rates was at an end.
 Now this study from the US Department of Justice says that violent crime is down 15% in the year 2000.
 The US DOJ National Crime Victimization Survey report is based on statistical sampling based upon the answer of 160,000 American residents.
 Please read this extract from the Reuters News Service.

 Isn't it an ironic coincidence that the very people who stood in the way of 3-strikes, because it would supposedly double California prison populations, now stand in the way of new prison construction on the grounds that California has seen 3 years of no growth in its prison inmate population.
 California has gone 15 years without building a power plant - how long can it go without building a prison?
 Also noteworthy is the once again fictitious use of concern for the environment as a tool to derail a badly needed project.
-Read about it here!
+Read more here.

 From the AP, March 25, 2001.
 An article about our prison populations' growth rate slowing due to stricter sentencing.